 According to leading experts who specialize in international parental child abduction, conclusive and unilateral opinion and fact demonstrates that parental child abduction of a targeted child is a cruel, criminal, and severe form of abuse and mistreatment regardless if the child is with one of their (abducting) parents.
 This includes the illegal act of international abduction, whereas, the child is unexpectedly uprooted from their home, their community, their immediate and extended family, and their country.
 Sadly, severe short and long-term psychological problems are prevalent for many abduction victims who survive their kidnapping experience.
 It is commonplace for a child to be emotionally sabotaged, whereas, the abducting parent will try to remove all bonds and attachments the child has with the other parent, thus, removing the child’s right to know the love of the other parent, and keep in tact their own identity.
 Too many children simply never come home and in certain cases a child’s abduction overseas has led to the death of the abducted child.

-“Because of the harmful effects on children, parental kidnapping has been characterized as a form of “child abuse” reports Patricia Hoff, Legal Director for the Parental Abduction Training and Dissemination Project, American Bar Association on Children and the Law.
-Hoff explains, “Abducted children suffer emotionally and sometimes physically at the hands of abductor-parents.
+We recall the words of Ms. Patricia Hoff who currently oversees the United States Department of State's Hague Attorney Network, who previously stated, “Because of the harmful effects on children, parental kidnapping has been characterized as a form of “child abuse” while the acting Legal Director for the Parental Abduction Training and Dissemination Project, American Bar Association on Children and the Law.
+Ms. Hoff also had stated, “Abducted children suffer emotionally and sometimes physically at the hands of abductor-parents.
 Many children are told the other parent is dead or no longer loves them.
 Uprooted from family and friends, abducted children often are given new names by their abductor-parents and instructed not to reveal their real names or where they lived before.”
-(Hoff, 1997)

 REASONS WHY ONE PARENT CRIMINALLY ABDUCTS A CHILD